ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

    % cd ufs-weather-model/tests
    % ./rt.sh -f

+This command can only be used on a NOAA machine using the Intel compiler, where an official baseline is available.
+For information on testing the CCPP code, or using alternate computational platforms, see the following sections.

+This command and all others below produce log output in ./tests/log_machine.compiler.
+These log files contain information on the location of the run directories that can be used as templates for the user.
+Each rt*.conf contains one or more compile commands preceding a number of tests.

 Regression test log files (ufs-weather-model/tests/Compile_$(MACHINE_ID).log and ufs-weather-model/tests/RegressionTests_$(MACHINE_ID).log ) will be updated.

+Regression testing is only possible on machines for which baselines exist, that is Tier 1 and 2 platforms.

+When porting the code to a new machine, it is useful to start by establishing a personal baseline.
+Future runs of the RT can then be compared against the personal baseline to ascertain that the results have not been inadvertently affected by code developments.
+The rt.sh -c option is used to create a personal baseline.

+./rt.sh -l rt.conf -c fv3 # create own reg. test baseline
+Once the personal baseline has been created, future runs of the RT should be compared against the personal baseline using the -m option.

+./rt.sh -l rt.conf -m # compare against own baseline

 To create new baseline: